naruto2/CodeFEM/README.txt

 This depends on OpenCL eigen viennacl f2c

+If you have no GPU, try amdapp-sdk(CPU's OpenCL).

 * xmesh - A generator of FEM mesh. doc/xmesh.txt is how to use xmesh command.